- Are we forcing landlords to rent to tenants with pets?

 Tenants with children actually cause 3.75 times more damage on average than tenants with pets (Firepaw, 2004).
 We absolutely support BC’s human rights code which protects children from being discriminated against in housing, so please don’t take this as us intending to paint children in a bad light.
 It’s important to expose double standards using a fact-based approach.
 It is our position that ‘no pets’ policies are inherently discriminatory and based on personal bias.
 The truth is damage can be caused by any number of sources, and property owners need to understand the risks involved with running a business of rental housing.

-Under current laws, animals carry property status, and are therefore a privilege.
-“Owning” an animal is definitely not a fundamental human right, but for many people, especially seniors, pets are like family members, who have been shown to improve health and even extend life expectancy.
+Under Canadian law, animals carry property status, however in the U.S. and France, the law recognizes that companion animals are a civil right.
+We need to respect that rights and laws vary from place to place and evolve over time, in accordance to what is culturally acceptable and relevant in any given society.
+Of course, given how difficult it is to change the status quo, the law in many cases has a long way to go to keep step with the times.
+“Owning” an animal is definitely not a fundamental human right, like food, clothing and shelter, but for most people, especially seniors, pets are family members, who have been shown to improve health and even extend life expectancy.
 Family pets are very commonplace in Canada – more than half of all households have a cat or dog (CFHS, 2012).

 Many people are dependent for their mental and emotional well-being on non-human animal companionship.
 It has been established that pet companionship brings great health and economic benefits to our society (Klassen 2016; Clower & Neaves 2015).
 Many people who are forced to seek new housing due to renoviction or sale of a rental property face a staggeringly low vacancy rate in B.C., compounded by the “extreme discrimination” as the City of Vancouver puts it, pet guardians face in the housing market.